foo123/modelview.js/manual.md

 // shortcut to model publich change event for key (and nested keys) model.notify( dottedKey );

+// (experimental) shortcut to synchronise specific fields of this model to other fields of another model model.syncTo( otherModel, fieldsMap );

+// (experimental) shortcut to un-synchronise any fields of this model to other fields of another model model.unsyncFrom( otherModel );

 // add typecasters given in {dottedKey: typecaster} format model.types( typeCasters );